 Is CBD Legal in Kansas?
 CBD Laws in Kansas

 The current CBD laws in Kansas are formulated by the Senate Substitute for House Bill.
 It introduced a Commercial Industrial Hemp Program.
 Prospective hemp farmers may grow their crop provided it doesn’t surpass a THC level of 0.3%.

-This statement meant a lot for Kansas’ CBD brands.
+This statement meant a lot for CBD brands hoping to make their way into the state.
 Apart from several legislation pieces, nothing changed since.
 Simply put, there haven’t been any legislative changes in the last year.
 As a result, Kansas law states that CBD is legal only if it contains 0% THC.

 Is There a Medical Marijuana (MMJ) Program in Kansas?

 Considering Kansas’ stance on CBD oil, it shouldn’t be a surprise to discover that the state lacks an official MMJ program.
 It actually has a very restrictive law that allows low-THC oil; however, it also makes it very difficult to get it.
 The first marijuana prohibition was in 1927 and it never relented there.